Annual tuition

 On stage

 Recitals, festivals, and other suitable events give students a reason to polish a piece and play for others.
-Teachers help families choose opportunities that fit each student’s age and skill.
+Teachers help match opportunities to each student’s age and skill.
+Dates and registration appear on the school calendar as each season is announced.

 View upcoming eventsWe are collecting short endorsements from School of Music families.
 The quotes below are placeholders; replace them with approved wording when ready.